The 20 Best Congenital Contractural Arachnodactyly Doctors in Israel

 Petah Tiqwa, M, IL

-Lina Salmon-Basel practices in Petah Tiqwa, Israel.
+Lina Salmon-Basel practices practicing medicine in Petah Tiqwa, Israel.
 Ms. Salmon-Basel is rated as an Advanced expert by MediFind in the treatment of Congenital Contractural Arachnodactyly.
-Her top areas of expertise are Polyhydramnios, Achalasia Microcephaly Syndrome, Microcephaly, and Early Infantile Epileptic Encephalopathy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Early Infantile Epileptic Encephalopathy, Microcephaly, Achalasia Microcephaly Syndrome, and Polyhydramnios.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.